How To Rename Multiple Files In Linux?

 Change Lowercase File Names To Uppercase

-In contrast to the previous example we will convert lowercase names to the uppercase.
+In contrast to the previous example we will convert lowercase names to the uppercase during rename operation.

 $ rename 'y/a-z/A-Z/' *

-Mmv is another tool use to move, copy, append and link multiple files with wildcard patterns.
+mmvis another command use to move, copy, append and link multiple files with wildcard patterns.
 Mmv makes these operations safely without harming any files.
 Mmv supports big files but don not support sparse files for append.

 $ mmv '*.jpeg' '#1.jpg'